 3. Raking Leaves and Shoveling Snow

-Don’t underprice yourself; ideally, you’ll want to make around $15 an hour or more for your work, especially because you’ll have to pay for your own supplies, as well as taxes, out of your income.
+Don’t underprice yourself.
+Ideally, you’ll want to make around $15 an hour or more for your work, especially because you’ll have to pay for your own supplies and taxes out of your income.

 4. Delivering Newspapers

 The iconic image of a young paperboy slinging newspapers from his bicycle is a bit outdated.
 These days paper routes often require cars, which turns newspaper delivery from a job for kids to one reserved for adults.